Controllability of Networked Sampled-data Systems: Networked sampled-data systems with special dynamics

 \begin{remark} Note that $c\neq{0}$ in Corollary \ref{thm-1} is not necessary.
 Assume that $c=0$, let $\Delta=I_N$, system (\ref{MIMO_sampled_1},\ref{sampled1}) is still controllable.
-It shows that when the transmission channels are cut off, adding an external input to each node can still ensure the controllability of the whole system.
-This also reveals the enhanced effect of inner couplings on controllability of networked sampled-data systems. \end{remark}
+It shows that when the transmission channels are cut off, external inputs must be added to each node to maintain the controllability of the overall system.
+This also reveals the enhanced effects of interactions between nodes on the controllability of networked sampled-data systems. \end{remark}

-Since $a\neq{0}$, $e^{ah}$ is always a nonzero scalar.
-It seems that no effects of sampling are reflected in the controllability of system (\ref{MIMO_sampled_1},\ref{sampled1}).
-In fact, when the node dynamics are one-dimensional, the periodic sampling do not influence the controllability of the networked system, which is shown in Corollary \ref{thm:1state}.
-Therefore, the controllability of a networked sampled-data systems can be directly inferred from its original continuous system.
+Note that $e^{ah}$ is always a nonzero scalar.
+It seems that no effects of sampling are reflected in the controllability of the system (\ref{MIMO_sampled_1},\ref{sampled1}).
+In fact, when the node dynamics are one-dimensional, the periodic sampling does not influence the controllability of the networked system, which is shown in Corollary \ref{thm:1state}.
+Therefore, the controllability of the networked sampled-data system can be directly inferred from its original continuous-time system.